callstack/linaria/docs/MIGRATION_GUIDE.md

 - Review https://wyw-in-js.dev/stability for the evaluation model, common pitfalls, and performance guidance.
 - If you rely on WyW cache internals, note that WyW 1.x can promote fully-statically-evaluatable modules to `only: ['*']` and may re-evaluate modules when cached exports are incomplete.
 - If you import JSON from code that is evaluated by WyW, add `.json` to `extensions` and ensure `.json` is ignored by evaluation rules (so it's parsed as JSON, not by Babel).
-- Rollup users on WyW 1.0.6: if you hit Rollup "Unexpected early exit" (unresolved plugin promises), try `serializeTransform: false` in the WyW Rollup plugin config.
+- Rollup users on WyW 1.0.6: WyW serializes `transform()` by default; if you hit Rollup "Unexpected early exit" (unresolved plugin promises), try `serializeTransform: false` in the WyW Rollup plugin config.

 # 6.x from 5.x, 4.x, 3.x